By Emma Athena

 Housing and Human Services

-Implements homelessness reduction and housing affordability strategies, in addition to facilitating landlord-tenant mediation services, food-share programs and the The final stage of delivering electricity to homes and businesses. of funds to a variety of supportive nonprofits
+Implements homelessness reduction and housing affordability strategies, in addition to facilitating landlord-tenant mediation services, food-share programs and the distribution of funds to a variety of supportive nonprofits

 Director: Kurt Firnhaber